Researcher Matthew Akester walks in the footsteps of the pastResearcher Matthew Akester walks in the footsteps of the past

 Walking in the footsteps of the past, researcher Matthew Akester took an unconventional journey to explore Tibetan culture and history.
-His travels were long, but the real dedication came later, when he researched and re-translated the earliest and best-known guide to Tibet.Originally written in the nineteenth century by the greatest modern master of Tibetan Buddhism, Jamyang Khyentsé Wangpo, the guidebook has fueled scholarly interest through the twentieth century to today.
+His travels were long, but the real dedication came later, when he researched and re-translated the earliest and best-known guide to Tibet.
+Originally written in the 19th century by the greatest modern master of Tibetan Buddhism, Jamyang Khyentsé Wangpo, the guidebook has fueled scholarly interest through the 20th century to today.
 Akester thought it was time for an update.
+We spoke with Akester to discuss his process.

 Tell us a bit about your journey in his footsteps.
 How long did it take?

-Then I wanted hand-drawn maps, and it took a couple of years working with the very talented and patient graphic designer Ken Okuma to produce a series of them to accompany the text.
-His work is a highly valued contributionand was kindly sponsored by the Khyentse Foundation.
+Then I wanted hand-drawn maps, and it took a couple of years working with the very talented and patient graphic designer, Ken Okuma, to produce a series of them to accompany the text.
+His work is a highly valued contribution and was kindly sponsored by the Khyentse Foundation.

-Basically, all the materials for the book had been assembled by 2006, and one way or another, it has taken the decade since then for it to finally appear in print.
+Basically, all the materials for the book had been assembled by 2006, and one way or another, it has taken a decade since then for it to finally appear in print.
 This was possible only due to the kindness of Dzongsar Jamyang Khyentsé Rinpoché’s foundation, and this seems a good opportunity to express my gratitude.

 What else is interesting about Khyensé himself?

 Khyentsé would have been brought up to regard central Tibet as a spiritual heartland blessed by the ancient temples and past masters of the tradition, but he found it rather a place of moral and spiritual degeneration.
 Centuries of civil war between Tibetan factions and their Mongol allies had produced by his time a theocratic oligarchy that had succumbed to Manchu imperial control and corporatized the clerical establishment.
 He found the remains of sacred traditions sunk in neglect.
-And this was a formative experience for him—he went on to become an encyclopaedic scholar and master, the greatest of his day (1820-1892), who chiefly inspired an intellectual and religious revival in the kingdom of Dergé in Kham, often known as the Rimé movement, that has had such a profound influence on the teaching of Tibetan Buddhism as we know it today.
+And this was a formative experience for him—he went on to become an encyclopedic scholar and master, the greatest of his day (1820–1892), who chiefly inspired an intellectual and religious revival in the kingdom of Dergé in Kham, often known as the Rimé movement, that has had such a profound influence on the teaching of Tibetan Buddhism as we know it today.

-What makes this Guide unique?
+What makes this guide unique?

-The Guide itself seems to have been the first of its kind (it was probably composed in the 1850s)—we don’t have any earlier examples of guidebooks describing pilgrimage itineraries in central Tibet, or indeed any other region of Tibet.
+The guide itself seems to have been the first of its kind (it was probably composed in the 1850s)—we don’t have any earlier examples of guidebooks describing pilgrimage itineraries in central Tibet, or indeed any other region of Tibet.
 It is strikingly modern as a literary form, and I suggest in the book that it should be read as an expression of the Rimé philosophy.

 So, of course, it has attracted the interest of foreign scholars.
 An English translation by Alphonsa Ferrari—a student of Giuseppe Tucci who had never visited Asia—was published in 1958.
 It was annotated by Luciano Petech, one of the scholar Giuseppe Tucci’s close disciples and who also had not visited Tibet, with the help of Hugh Richardson, the former British representative in Lhasa who had taken a scholarly interest in Tibetan history.
 This book became the standard reference work on the monuments and traditional geography of central Tibet in contemporary Tibetan studies—now a fast-growing academic field—and remains so.
 When I started my travels, I realized that with the ability to visit most of the places, and the significant quantity of historical literature that had now become available, it would be possible to do a major update.
 And that is what this book is.